For those whose feet are itchy for some outdoor adventures near Seattle, there is no better place to visit than Snoqualmie Falls.

-How to Visit Snoqualmie Falls, Washington
+How to Visit Snoqualmie Falls for the First Time

 The first one is located in front of Snoqualmie Falls Park and is almost adjacent to the Salish Lodge & Spa.
-Although the easiest to spot especially when you visit Snoqualmie Falls for the first time, it’s a paid parking lot.
-Be ready to shell out $7.00 for a pleasure to park in front of the park and observation deck overlooking Snoqualmie Falls.
+Although the easiest to spot, especially when you visit Snoqualmie Falls for the first time, it’s a paid parking lot.
+Be ready to shell out about $10 for a pleasure to park in front of the park with an observation deck overlooking the waterfall.

-Things to Do at the Waterfall
+Things to Do

 Apart from the conveniently located observation deck, you can expand your visit to Snoqualmie Falls by shopping at a gift shop and staying at the Salish Lodge & Spa.
 Furthermore, this luxury hotel gladly accommodates all visitors wishing to try traditional Pacific Northwest cuisine.
 The panoramic views of the waterfall come as a complementary bonus for those who choose to dine inside.